-

 - At this

-point the brothers had were no longer in partnership and created
+point the brothers were no longer in partnership and created

 separate businesses.